xiaoyuxie-vico/Sci-ML-Book/_sources/intro.md

 - **Email**: xiaoyuxie2020@u.northwestern.edu
 - **Personal website**: https://xiaoyuxie.top

+## Style

 In this interactive book, you will learn the state-of-the-art deep learning methods for solving various challenging scientific and engineering problems.
 Each interactive hands-on tutorial will include code, visualization, and youtube video for paper and implementation.
 You can also directly run all toturials in Colab or your local computers.

+## Scope

+The scope of this book is to explore how different scientific machine learning was proposed instead of solely telling you how to use different methods.
+This is because our ultimate goal is to develop new algorithms that can solve problems and transform the world.
+We will always face different and new problems that we have never seen.
+It is important to hone ourself to re-discover these milestone methods and have hands-on experience for them.

 ## Table of Contents
 ```{tableofcontents}